tatianomnom/old_voting/README.md

-(Abandoned but includes some good examples)
+(Abandoned but includes some good examples of gluing things together)